blinxen/workspacer/README.md

 The equals sign (`=`) is used to separate the configuration from its value.

 By default, `vim` is called once a project is selected.

+*NOTE*: Command paths don't have to be absolute or relative paths.
+They can be anything that is found under `PATH` too.

 ### Workspaces